CS-433/ml-project-2-pebkac/README.md

 ```
 conda env create -f environment.yml
 ```
-Note: The file `environment.yml` will likely be updated during the project

 # Installing pip dependencies
 The scripts additionally require to install packages via pip.
 To install these packages, execute the following commands from the `ml-project-2-pebkac` environment: